fruitraccoon/react-tutorial-2020/03-layout.md

 There are a number of goals we want to have when it comes to setting up colours on our site:

 1. We want consistency - a primary button on one page should be the same colour as a primary button on a different page.
-2. We don't want to having to specify explicit colours everywhere (no `#28177e` sprinkled throughout our code) so that we can change them without having to make lots of code changes.
+2. We don't want to have to specify explicit colours everywhere (no `#28177e` sprinkled throughout our code) so that we can change them without having to make lots of code changes.
 3. Our site can have different themes applied easily
 4. _Compile-time_ checking for our colour variables (because we can all make typos!)